maprpartners/citibike/README.md

 Step 6: Deploy the citibike demo

+    modify storage_class.yaml, add IP address of MapR node to CLDBHOSTs and IP

     bash run

     When completed, the script will provide a URL for you to look at the Demo